chaos-polymtl/lethe/doc/source/parameters/cfd/initial_conditions.rst

     where :math:`\psi(\Omega_K)` corresponds to a color function value on the Kth element, :math:`\phi` is the phase fraction, :math:`\psi^*` is the smoothed phase fraction, :math:`\eta_\psi = \alpha h^2` with :math:`\alpha` corresponding to the ``diffusion factor`` and :math:`h` to the cell size, and :math:`v` is a test function.

+* The ``subsection cahn hilliard`` defines the areas where both fluids lay at the initial state (see section :doc:`multiphysics`).
+It works similarly to the ``subsection VOF`` for the first component, which corresponds to the phase order parameter.
+The user also has the choice to specify initial conditions for the chemical potential, although it is often more suitable to leave it at :math:`0`.
 * The ``subsection temperature`` allows the user to define an initial temperature for the fluid domain (if ``set heat tranfer = true`` in :doc:`multiphysics`).

 * The ``subsection ramp`` holds the parameters to operate a ramp on either or both the kinematic viscosity and the ``n`` parameter in rheological models (see :doc:`physical_properties` for more information on this parameter).
 When ramping on the kinematic viscosity value,